- Rebooting Basics

 Previous investigations on reported ejaculation frequencies or sexual intercourse and prostate cancer are limited to studies of retrospective design and results are mixed.
 Nine studies observed a statistically significant1, 23-27 or non significant28-30positive association; 3 studies27, 31-32 reported no association;7 studies found a statistically significant4-5,10, 33 or non-significant34-36inverse relationship; and 1 study37 found a U-shaped relationship.
 Nine4, 24-25,27, 30-32,35-36 of the aforementioned studies found little or no variation in prostate cancer risk according to sexual activity during different ages.

 As you can see, studies do not agree on the relationship of ejaculation frequency to the risk of developing prostate cancer.
-Yet, this research is touted by the press—not the researchers—as proof that “frequent masturbation will prevent prostate cancer.”
+A more recent study found 19% less prostate cancer in more frequent ejaculators.
+However, many questions remain unanswered, such as what else the researchers controlled for.

-Moreover, a newer study - "Sexual activity and prostate cancer risk in men diagnosed at a younger age" (2009), found that masturbation increased prostate cancer risk in the 20's &30's, but lowers the risk when the man enters the 50's.
+On the other hand, a 2009 study - "Sexual activity and prostate cancer risk in men diagnosed at a younger age" found that masturbation increased prostate cancer risk in the 20's &30's, but lowers the risk when the man enters the 50's.
 From the study:

 Previous results from studies of reported ejaculation frequencies or sexual intercourse and prostate cancer are mixed, and include studies reporting inverse , positive or no associations .